Nikon D5600 vs Olympus PEN-F

 | NFC |

 |13.||Olympus E-M10 III||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 It is notable that the D5600 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D5600 and the PEN-F are recent models that are part of the current product line-up.
-The D5600 replaced the earlier Nikon D5500, while the PEN-F does not have a direct predecessor.
+The D5600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is the Nikon D5600 better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better image quality: Scores markedly higher (10 points) in the DXO overall assessment.